Japan–New Zealand relations: Bilateral agreements

 Both nations have signed several bilateral agreements such as a Provisional Arrangement concerning Commerce, Customs and Navigation (1929); Agreement on Commerce (1958); Agreement on the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with Respect to Taxes on Income (1963); Agreement concerning Reciprocal Waiving of Passport Visas and Passport Visa Fees (1970); Agreement on Fisheries (1978); Agreement on Air Services (1980) and an Agreement on Working Holiday Visas (1985).

 Tourism and transportation

 In 2014, 81,000 Japanese citizens visited New Zealand for tourism.
 That same period, over 41,000 New Zealanders visited Japan for tourism.
 There are direct flights between Japan and New Zealand with Air New Zealand.

 Trade

 In 2016, trade between Japan and New Zealand totalled US$6.4 billion.
 Japan's main exports to New Zealand include motor vehicles and electronic goods.
 New Zealand's main exports to Japan include timber, aluminium, dairy (especially cheese), kiwifruit and beef.
 The timber trade between New Zealand and Japan is considered so important to the production of wood products in the latter that the timber export sheds at Wellington’s port were, for a long time, adorned with Ukiyo-e portraits of Kabuki actors.

+Multilateral organizations

+Both nations are members of Asia-Pacific Economic Cooperation, Australia Group, Comprehensive and Progressive Agreement for Trans-Pacific Partnership, Organization for Economic Cooperation and Development, United Nations, International Monetary Fund, World Trade Organization, and among others.
+Australia and Japan were also part of Trans-Pacific Partnership, for the boost of Indo-Pacific cooperation.